rocket-pool/RPIPs/RPIPs/RPIP-46.md

 ---

 ## Abstract
 Currently, the commission determines the payout of revenue split between rETH and each specific minipool.
 Other parties, such as RPL, gain value indirectly.
-This proposal allows for splitting revenue between four initial parties: reth (the main product), node operators (the decentralized operators actually staking), voters (a subset of operators that have vote power), and a surplus revenue mechanism.
+This proposal allows for splitting revenue between four initial parties: rETH (the main product), node operators (the decentralized operators actually staking), voters (a subset of operators that have vote power), and a surplus revenue mechanism.

 This proposal also includes a small set of items for potential future use:
 - Seals that the security council can use to increase the NO share -- this is being used to find a reasonable setting based on the actual market.
 - An allowlist of controllers that may make changes to the settings, which allows for potential automation in the future

+## Motivation

+Universal Adjustable Revenue Split is motivated by the desire for increased flexibility for the Rocket Pool protocol as the Ethereum ecosystem evolves in the future.
+It's critical that the protocol can respond to the actions of other actors as effectively as possible and UARS helps facilitate this.
+It is also important that the protocol can balance the demand and supply of rETH to encourage sustainable and continuous growth on both sides of this equation.

+A fixed percentage of RPL inflation is currently being used to fund ongoing maintenance and development of the Rocket Pool protocol, a valuable RPL token means more bang for the same amount of inflation, and UARS supports multiple mechanisms that support RPL value.
+Competent and aligned governance will also be necessary as the protocol evolves and UARS facilitates this via directing a share of revenue to holders of vote-eligible RPL.

+This RPIP is part of a set of proposals motivated by a desire to rework Rocket Pool's tokenomics to ensure the protocol’s continued value, development, and longevity.
+For more details, see the supporting documentation [here](../tokenomics-explainers/001-why-rework).

 ## Specification
 1. Inflation settings SHALL be modified to retain inflation to the DAOs and eliminate inflation to NOs